edgarlr/edgarlr.com/_posts/react-carousel-using-hooks-and-css.md

 }
 ```

-Inside the `ScrollIndicator` component we need to add a local state for the scroll progress and some way to updated each time the user scrolls on our component.
-For this we are gonna use `useState`, `useEffect` and the `sliderRef.`
+Inside the `ScrollIndicator` component we need to add a local state for the scroll progress and some way to update it each time the user scrolls on the carousel.
+For this we are gonna use `useState`, `useEffect` and the `sliderRef`.

 ```jsx
 const ScrollIndicator = forwardRef(({ count }, carouselRef) => {